Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 After installing the required packages, you can run the script with the command line arguments.

-For example, to run the script with the default arguments (start from row 0, read 1000 rows, no text filter), you can enter the following command in your terminal:
+For example, to run the script with the default arguments (start from row 0, read all rows, no text filter), you can enter the following command in your terminal:

 ```bash
 python3 readcsvgz.py --file facebook/data/entity_linking_results_fb22.csv.gz